manu29585/ArchitectureKata/01_introduction_and_goals.md

 - System shall provide an user with the updates in less than 5 min to any of the changes in flight, hotel or car
 - System shall provide an option to enter the trip details manually using the PNR
 - System shall display the details grouped by trip, and once the trip is complete, the items should automatically be removed from the dashboard
-- System shall provide an option for the user to share the trip details in preferred social media platforms.
+- System shall provide an option for the user to share the trip details in preferred social media platforms
 - System shall provide option to export end-of-year summary reports with a wide range of metrics about their travel usage
-- System shall also gather analytical data from users trips for various purposes - travel trends, locations, airline and hotel vendor preferences, cancellation and update frequency.
+- System shall also gather analytical data from users trips for various purposes - travel trends, locations, airline and hotel vendor preferences, cancellation and update frequency